Get admission in top colleges accepting applications

 Faculty Count | 43 |

-The first point of entry to the Law Centre-II is the Common University Entrance Test for Undergraduate programs (CUET UG).
-This national-level entrance test is organized by the National Testing Agency (NTA) on behalf of the University of Delhi and other collaborating universities.
-The CUET UG is the doorway for prospective law students to gain admission in this renowned college.
+The first point of entry to the Law Centre-II, Delhi, University of Delhi, is the Common University Entrance Test for Undergraduate programmes (CUET UG).
+This national-level entrance test is organised by the National Testing Agency (NTA) on behalf of the University of Delhi and other collaborating universities.
+The CUET UG is the doorway for prospective law students to gain admission to this renowned college.

-The admission eligibility for Law Centre-II LLB program is as per the Bar Council of India (BCI) and the University of Delhi standards.
+The Law Centre-II, Delhi, University of Delhi, admission eligibility for the Law Centre-II LLB programme is as per the Bar Council of India (BCI) and the University of Delhi standards.
 The applicants must have passed the 10+2 or equivalent exam from a known board.
 Though the subject preference may be definite, a good academic record is normally considered.

 The admission application process to the LLB course of Law Centre-II, University of Delhi, is comparatively lengthy and involves a number of steps:

-LLB programme in Law Centre-II is broad and comprehensive that deals with all the facets of the law to equip the students with the required skills and knowledge for lucrative legal careers.
+The LLB programme in Law Centre-II is broad and comprehensive and deals with all the facets of the law to equip the students with the required skills and knowledge for lucrative legal careers.
 The programme is tailored to address the correct theoretical base and practical acumen required in the practice of law.

-For the candidates to be admitted into the LLB program, they will need to pass the CUET UG exam with good grades.
+For the candidates to be admitted into the LLB programme, they will need to pass the CUET UG exam with good grades.
 The actual cutoff grades will differ each year depending on the number of applicants and how well the applicants perform.
 Students who are interested in applying should work well in the CUET UG to make it easier for them to be accepted.

 The infrastructure is well developed and provides a peaceful environment for students to study peacefully.
 The campus is spacious, clean, and well maintained and create a positive environment for learning.